Undiagnosed Heart Conditions

 See your doctor:

 While some heart conditions are not serious, many remain asymptomatic for a long time before becoming a health concern; and while not all heart conditions are preventable, staying on top of a potential condition can save your life.
 If you don’t already have a primary care physician, get one and go for regular checkups.
 If you or your doctor has concerns about your heart health, don’t hesitate to make an appointment with a cardiologist.
 PacMed has a team of cardiologists who can aid in the diagnosis and treatment of cardiac-related conditions.

 Dr. Joshua Buckler, who consulted on this article, is board-certified in Internal Medicine and Cardiovascular Disease.
-In 2011, Dr. Buckler was named Top Doctor by Seattle Metropolitan magazine.
+In 2011, 2012 and 2013, Dr. Buckler was named a Top Doctor in Seattle.
 Dr. Buckler practices at PacMed’s First Hill, Northgate and Renton clinic locations.
 Click here for more information about Dr. Buckler.